kovidgoyal/calibre/manual/faq.rst

 or a Remote Desktop solution.

-If you must share the actual library, use a file syncing tool like DropBox or rsync or Microsoft SkyDrive instead of a networked drive.
+If you must share the actual library, use a file syncing tool like DropBox or rsync instead of a networked drive.
 If you are using a file-syncing tool it is **essential** that you make sure that both
 |app| and the file syncing tool do not try to access the |app| library at the
 same time.
 In other words, **do not** run the file syncing tool and |app| at